krakenjs/zoid/docs/api/parent-props.md

 ## cspNonce `string`

-A CSP nonce that will be passed to any inline `script` or `style` tags rendered by zoid in the default `containerTemplate` or `prerenderTemplate` fumctions.
+A CSP nonce that will be passed to any inline `script` or `style` tags rendered by zoid in the default `containerTemplate` or `prerenderTemplate` functions.

 ```javascript
 MyComponent({